-On 25 November 2016, Latvia becomes the full member of Joint Institute for VLBI, a European Research Infrastructure Consortium (JIVE).
-The main partners from Latvia are the Ministry of Education and Science, and Ventspils International Radio Astronomy Centre (VIRAC) at Ventspils University of Applied Sciences.
-JIVE is a central body of the European Very Long Baseline Radio Interferometry Network (EVN).
-JIVE has developed unique expertise in space science, near-field VLBI, geodetic VLBI.
-The EC has viewed JIVE as a valued ingredient of the European Research Infrastructure landscape in the area of radio astronomy.
+On 25 November 2016, Latvia became a full member of Joint Institute for Very Long Baseline Interferometry (VLBI), a European research infrastructure consortium (JIVE).
+The main partners from Latvia are the Ministry of Education and Science and Ventspils International Radio Astronomy Centre (VIRAC) of Ventspils University of Applied Sciences.
+JIVE is a central body of the European VLBI Network (EVN).
+JIVE has developed unique expertise in space science, near-field VLBI and geodetic VLBI.
+The European Commission has viewed JIVE as a valued ingredient of the European Research Infrastructure landscape in the area of radio astronomy.
 On 2 October 2019, Latvia became a member of the International LOFAR Telescope (ILT) network.
 LOFAR is a generic Wide Area Sensor Network that is used for astronomical observations at radio-frequencies below 250 MHz, as well as geophysical research and studies in precision agriculture.
-It is envisaged that by 2023 ILT infrastructure is set up as LOFAR European Research Infrastructure Consortium (LOFAR ERIC).
+It is envisaged that by 2025, ILT infrastructure is set up as LOFAR European Research Infrastructure Consortium (LOFAR ERIC).